fox-flex/WebFinderMoviesMap/README.md

 # Web finder movies map
-This project can mec a wab map in which will be marked nearby points by given coordinates , where was maiden some movies in given year.
+This project can make a wab map in which will be marked nearby points, by given coordinates, where was maiden some movies in given year.

+Program take info from databases and internet to take needed information.
 # How to use it?
 With command line actually!
 Just follow the instruction.